simon-oya/CCS17-matlab-code/README.md

 The former contains the files to run the experiments of the continuous scenario, explained in Section 5.1 in the paper, that produces the results in Figures 4, 5, 6, 7 and 11.
 The latter contains the files to run the experiments of the discrete synthetic scenario explained in Section 5.2 in the paper (Figures 9 and 10).

-For further questions, please contact simonoya@gts.uvigo.es or any or the authors of the paper.
+For further questions, please contact simonoya@gts.uvigo.es or any of the authors.

 ## CONTINUOUS SCENARIO (`MatlabCCS17_Cont`)